 When he was not tackling giant men like Hulk Hogan or Andre the Giant, Borden was not the infectious crowd-pleaser that he portrayed in the ring.
-Beyond the spotlight, the man known as Sting suffered from severe burnouts due to extensive travel (340 days of touring), excruciating injuries, depression, and (ultimately) drug and alcohol addiction.
-According to Borden, one of the best parts of his life was being inside the wrestling ring, when he could hear the cheers and roars of his fans, but he ultimately blames this fame on his descent into madness.
-Likewise, Borden explains how his life felt empty without his children and his wife of 19 years, who stuck with him despite the addiction.
+Beyond the spotlight, the man known as Sting suffered from severe burnouts.
+This was due to extensive travel (340 days of touring).
+Not to mention excruciating injuries, depression, and (ultimately) drug and alcohol addiction.
+According to Borden, one of the best parts of his life was being inside the wrestling ring.
+Especially when he could hear the cheers and roars of his fans.
+But he ultimately blames this fame on his descent into madness.
+Likewise, Borden explains how his life felt empty without his children and his wife of 19 years.
+His wife stuck with him throughout, despite the addiction.

 Spirituality Is Key

 Finally, after leaving the wrestling ring in 2001 (when he set a USA pay per view record during his battle with Hulk Hogan), Borden found his medicine in a very unique spot: spirituality.
 While he wishes he could turn back time and make the right choices, the wrestling All-Star has attributed his success to his newfound belief in God and his faith.
 Although he does not discount the success of the 12-step program, Borden has delightfully explained how he found a 12-step program straight to God.